redis/redis-doc/docs/getting-started/faq.md

 In other words your limit is likely the available memory in your system.

-## My replica claims to have a different number of keys compared to its master, why?
+## Why does my replica have a different number of keys its master instance?

 If you use keys with limited time to live (Redis expires) this is normal behavior.
 This is what happens: